 Anybody knows that wherever there is a fine balance at work (and there are thousands of those in the human body) and you upset one part of it, then other parts are also affected.
 There are things present in the intestine that need to be kept in balance for us to feel well and not be depressed, in particular a molecule called L-tryptophan.

 To find our more and get references go to our Fructose Sensitivity page.
-(See Index on the website.)

 Find your Threshold Level (Fructose Malabsorption only)